dcsndevs/daily-devotional/README.md

 Follow the on-screen prompts to navigate through the application.
 Input valid data as guided by the application.

 ## Future Development and Limitations
-- Work on a feature that allows users to send messages to others would be implemented shortly.
+- Work on a feature that allows users to send messages to others will be implemented shortly.
 - Automatic email responses would be implemented as well.
 As of now, the site admin has to manually contact users and update on changes.
+- Image fields in the events and devotional models were not used and were unfortunately not removed from the table.
+I hope to add the styling for it on the template in the future.